-As part of the public discussion —which includes scientific research findings— I have watched the issue of concussions publicized and debated.
+As part of the public discussion — which includes scientific research findings — Dr. Arno Fried has watched the issue of concussions publicized and debated.
 An outcry has led to better awareness and some protective measures, but the culture still needs to catch up.
 We must respect and revere the fragile brain with better attention to head trauma.

 Here are a couple of examples that bring this to light:

 NFL players are still at significant risk.
 In addition to all the undiagnosed concussions and sub-concussive hits, it seems that even in the face of an obvious concussion, players may still be unprotected and ill-served.
 For example, in September 2016, the 2015 NFL MVP Cam Newton suffered some clear helmet-to-helmet hits, one of which left him lying on the ground clutching his helmet in pain.
 Despite the medical team presence and clear concussion protocols in place, dazed and confused, he was deemed able to continue to play!
 This move was widely criticized (and for good reason).

 Sub-concussive hits to the head are generally smaller hits that rarely produce symptoms and therefore do not lead to a diagnosed concussion.
 As a neurosurgeon, we know that the danger of these events is the cumulative effect on the brain.
 Since the days when chronic traumatic encephalopathy (CTE) first began appearing on the news, the latest studies have identified sub-concussive hits as a strong factor in addition to the known concussions in developing CTE.

 You’re Never Too Young to Experience the Effect of Brain Trauma

 Recently, researchers have found that in a single season of football, children experienced measurable changes in the brain, despite having no evident concussions.
 This was revealed in a study published in the journal Radiology in October 2016, which was conducted with male youth football players between the ages of 8 and 13.